29-29/school-folder/SY21-22/12ST2/genbio1-notes/dna-replication-enzymes.md

 - process during which a DNA sequence of a gene is copied to make an RNA molecule

 ## Translation
-- process during which an mRNA molecule is used to assemble amino acids into polypeptide proteins
+- process during which an mRNA molecule is used to assemble amino acids into polypeptide chains

+---

 ## Polypeptide
 - a chain of amino acids

----

 ## RNA Structure
 - the building blocks of RNA are nucleotides, just like DNA.